vmware-archive/gp-r/HomePage.md

 More details around PivotalR will be added to this guide after its debut release in June 2013.

 ## <a name="pivotalr_design"/> Design
 At their core, R functions in PivotalR:

 1. Translates R model formulas into corresponding MADlib SQL statements
 2. Executes these statements on the database
 3. Returns summarized model output to R

-This workflow allows R users to leverage the scalability and performance of in-database analytics without leaving the R command line.
+This allows R users to leverage the scalability and performance of in-database analytics without leaving the R command line.
 All of the computational heavy lifting is executed in-database, while the end user benefits from a familiar R interface.
 Compared with respective native R functions, we observe a dramatic increase in scalability and a decrease in running time, even after normalizing for hardware differences.
 Furthermore, data movement -- which can take hours for big data -- is eliminated via PivotalR.

 # Authors and Contributors
 This document is a project by Woo Jung (@wjjung317), Srivatsan 'Vatsan' Ramanujam (@vatsan) and Noah Zimmerman (@zimmeee)